 But the best thing about these heads has to be the versatility of their application.
 They are coated with a layer of set liquid polymer, which means they produce a focused, warm sound with good depth.
-With that in mind, all this tone can be tailored to meet your specific taste, as the G2s can be tuned both low and high, whilst keeping the full resonance that every drummer loves.
-Versatility is also achieved here thanks to Evans’ 360 tuning technology, which means that their G2s have an optimised angled collar for easy assembly and tuning.
-Overall, we feel that this pack is best suited to drummers that like to play a variety of styles of music.
+With that in mind, all this tone can be tailored to meet your specific taste, as the G2s can be tuned both low and high while keeping the full resonance that everyone loves.
+Versatility is also achieved here thanks to Evans’ 360 tuning technology, which means that their G2s have an optimized angled collar for easy assembly and tuning.
+Overall, we feel that this pack is best suited to people that like to play a variety of styles of music.
 Thanks to the 360 tuning system and the two-ply coated skins, you’ll be able to get fantastic sustain from both rack and floor toms alike, and you’ll be able to adjust them to exactly how you like your set up.

-- Versatility – The unique 360 tuning system means adjusting the pitch of your drums will be easier than ever before.
+- Versatility – The unique 360 tuning system means adjusting the pitch will be easier than ever before.